-Child care providers take care of and nurture children who are not yet ready to enter kindergarten.
-Whether they work in the family home, a private facility or a public child care center, these professionals play a vital role in children’s development and well being through structured games, exercises and activities.
-The specialized skills you’ll need to launch a career as a child care provider can be obtained in an associate’s degree in applied psychology program.
+Child care providers typically take care of and nurture children who are not yet ready to enter kindergarten.
+Whether they work in the family home, a private facility or a public child care center, these professionals play a vital role in a child’s development and well-being through structured games, exercises and activities.
+The path to a career as a child care provider can begin with enrolling in an associate’s degree in Applied Psychology program.

-The U.S. Bureau of Labor Statistics (BLS) reports that child care provider jobs are expected to grow steadily in coming years.
-Employment will rise along with an increasing emphasis on early childhood education.
-In addition, a trend toward wider acceptance of formal education before kindergarten will increase the number of private preschool programs and child care provider jobs.
+The U.S. Bureau of Labor Statistics (BLS) reports that jobs for childcare workers will increase by 14% between 2012 and 2022, which is higher than the average growth rate of 11% for all occupations nationwide.
+Employment is expected to rise along with an increasing emphasis on early childhood education.
+In addition, the trend toward wider acceptance of formal education before kindergarten could increase the number of private preschool programs and child care provider jobs.

 Some child care providers work with individual children, while others are in charge of small groups.
-Teaching and basic care are the mainstays of the child care provider’s day, but at times they will also discipline children, control behavior and teach good habits, such as sharing toys and cleaning up work spaces.
+Teaching and basic care are the mainstays of the child care provider’s day, although they can be called on to control behavior and teach good habits, such as cleaning up and sharing toys.
 Other important aspects of a child care provider’s job are building self-esteem, fostering independence, developing individual talents, and attending to children’s physical, emotional, social and intellectual growth.

-Child care providers may be on the job full-time or part-time, working day, evening, or weekend hours.
+Child care providers may be on the job full-time or part-time, working day, evening or weekend hours.
 Some are self-employed, while others work for private employers or for private or public child care centers.
-Physical activities, such as lifting children, standing and kneeling, are typical.

 Training, education and licensing requirements for child care provider positions vary by state and employer.
-Employers often show preference to candidates holding an associate’s degree.
-In addition, many employers prefer to hire child care providers who have earned the Child Development Associate credential, awarded by the Council for Professional Recognition, or the Child Care Professional, awarded by the National Child Care Association.
-Qualifications for these credentials include college-level courses.
+Employers may show preference to candidates with at least an associate’s degree.
+In addition, the Bureau of Labor Statistics notes that some employers may prefer to hire child care providers who have earned the Child Development Associate certification, which is awarded by the Council for Professional Recognition, or the Certified Childcare Professional designation awarded by the National Early Childhood Program Accreditation Commission.

 The road to becoming a child care provider can begin with earning an Associate of Arts in Applied Psychology.
 Coursework typically includes psychology of adjustment and personal growth, lifespan development and psychology, and human behavior perspective.

-Employers can be confident that graduates of an associate’s degree in applied psychology program are able to:
+Graduates of an associate’s degree in applied psychology program should be able to:

 Some employers offer opportunities for continuing education.
-It’s possible to enter the field with an associate’s degree and use a tuition assistance program to pay for a bachelor’s degree program.
+It may be possible to enter the field with an associate’s degree and use a tuition assistance program to pay for a bachelor’s degree program.

-Child care providers are important to the children they supervise and nurture.
-This career is ideal for mature, patient individuals who are enthusiastic about interacting with children and enjoy teaching new skills.
-It also requires strong communication, the ability to work on a team, and an understanding of child development and human behavior.
-Child care providers are well-positioned to move up to preschool administration and other child advocacy positions, after earning a bachelor’s in applied psychology with a concentration in child advocacy.
+A career as a child care provider can be an ideal fit for mature, patient individuals who are enthusiastic about interacting with children and enjoy teaching new skills.
+It requires candidates with strong communication skills, the ability to work on a team, and an understanding of child development and human behavior.
+Child care providers can position themselves to advance to preschool administration and other child advocacy positions by earning a bachelor’s in Applied Psychology with a concentration in Child Advocacy.